North High School Wall of Honor

 Retired Sep.
 1, 1946.
 Died.

-General Fickel was born in Des Moines, Iowa, on Jan.
+General Fickel was born in Des Moines, IA, on Jan.
 31, 1883.
 He enlisted in the Regular Army in 1904 and served as a private, corporal, sergeant, and first sergeant of Company K, 27th Infantry, until February 1907, when he was commissioned a second lieutenant of Infantry.

 General Fickel then sailed for a second tour of duty in the Philippine Islands with the 13th Infantry, serving at Fort William McKinley and Camp McGrath until March 1917.
-Returning to the United States, he was assigned to duty as an instructor at the Officers Training Camp at Fort Benjamin Harrison, Ind., where he remained until November 1917 when he was ordered to Washington, D.C., for duty with the Headquarters of the Aviation Section of the Signal Corps.
-He served in that capacity until May 1918 when he was ordered to Rockwell Field, Calif., as a student officer at the flying school.
-Upon completion of his course in November 1918, he assumed command of Carruthers Field, Texas, where he remained until January 1919.
+Returning to the United States, he was assigned to duty as an instructor at the Officers Training Camp at Fort Benjamin Harrison, IN., where he remained until November 1917 when he was ordered to Washington, D.C., for duty with the Headquarters of the Aviation Section of the Signal Corps.
+He served in that capacity until May 1918 when he was ordered to Rockwell Field, CA., as a student officer at the flying school.
+Upon completion of his course in November 1918, he assumed command of Carruthers Field, TX, where he remained until January 1919.

 General Fickel was then ordered back to Washington, D.C., where he served in the Office of the Chief of Air Service until March 1921.
 His next duty was with the U.S. Spruce Production Corporation at Portland, Ore., where he served until the summer of 1922, returning to Washington for a two-year tour of duty as Chief of the Supply Division of the Air Service.
 In June 1925, he graduated from the Air Corps Technical School at Langley Field, Va., and in June 1926 from the Command and General Staff School at Fort Leavenworth, Kan.